be1/abcm2ps/README.md

 abcm2ps is a C program which converts music tunes from the ABC music notation to PostScript or SVG.

+This **lib** branch is a fork that aims to:
+- be compatible with [https://github.com/be1/qabc/tree/svg] that depends on it.
+- workaround some SVG bad renderers
+- create a library version (phase two)

 Based on [abc2ps](https://github.com/methf/abc2ps),
 the Postscript generator for ABC music notation by Michael Methfessel, it was first developped to print barock organ scores that have independant